MicrosoftDocs/power-platform/power-virtual-agents/configuration-authentication-azure-ad.md

 1. Under **Redirect URIs**, enter `https://token.botframework.com/.auth/web/redirect` and `https://europe.token.botframework.com/.auth/web/redirect`.

 > [!NOTE]
-> The authentication configuration pane in Power Virtual Agents might show the following redirect URL instead of the ones listed above: ` https://unitedstates.token.botframework.com/.auth/web/redirect`.
+> The authentication configuration pane in Microsoft Copilot Studio might show the following redirect URL instead of the ones listed above: ` https://unitedstates.token.botframework.com/.auth/web/redirect`.
 Using that URL will make the authentication fail.
 Please use the URI listed above instead,

 1. In the **Implicit grant and hybrid flows** section, turn on both **Access tokens (used for implicit flows)** and **ID tokens (used for implicit and hybrid flows)**.